stelar-eu/crop_prediction_tool/README.md

 docker run -it -v /home/luser/crop_prediction_tool:/app/ docker_fin_3dunet
 </pre>

-Then to extract LAI from RAS files, run

 <pre>
 python lai_extraction_from_ras.py
 </pre>

-Extract Labels from EuroCrops
+Extract Labels from EuroCrops.
+Download the crop labels for the required country from https://zenodo.org/records/8229128 and extract and move the files to `./dataset/shape_files_from_Eurocrops`.
+In `./lai_extraction_from_ras.py` enter the eastings and northings of the selected vista bounding box.
+Then to extract LAI from RAS files, run

 <pre>
 python label_extraction_docker.py
 </pre>

 ## Running crop predictor to save the output of the whole tile

 For crop grown in between February and August